karma-runner/karma-edge-launcher/README.md

 This is a fork of the [launcher for Internet Explorer](https://github.com/karma-runner/karma-ie-launcher).

+## Status
+__This is in development.__ There are no published versions on npm yet.
+The tool may be partially useful from the master branch at this point, but consider it unstable software.

 ## Installation

 The easiest way is to keep `karma-edge-launcher` as a devDependency, by running